-On the field, Wentz played pretty well for the most part in his first season with Indianapolis.
+On the field, Wentz played pretty well for the most part in his only season with Indianapolis.
 However, he struggled down the stretch.
 That included a disastrous performance in a season-ending Week 18 loss to the Jacksonville Jaguars.

-Indianapolis Colts stick with Carson Wentz
+Related: Indianapolis Colts 2022 opponents include Carson Wentz

-Indianapolis Colts bring in Teddy Bridgewater for competition
+Indianapolis Colts bring in Teddy Bridgewater

 - Carson Wentz stats: 62.4% completion, 3,563 yards, 28 total TD, 7 INT, 94.6 rating

 - Teddy Bridgewater stats: 66.9% completion, 3,052 yards, 20 total TD, 7 INT, 94.9 rating

 Those are similar numbers.
 They also lead us to believe that Indianapolis could swoop in and land Bridgewater on a team-friendly deal while picking up a young quarterback after the first round of the 2022 NFL Draft.

 Indianapolis Colts trade for Jimmy Garoppolo

 Coming off his second NFC Championship Game appearance in three seasons, Jimmy Garoppolo will be dealt from the 49ers here within the next few weeks.
 Both the quarterback and his team had made it clear that Trey Lance is the future under center in Northern California, leading to increased trade chatter.